openshift/ci-docs/content/en/docs/architecture/step-registry.md

       TEST_SUITE: openshift/conformance/parallel
 {{< / highlight >}}

-{{< alert title="Warning" color="warning" >}}
-Parameters must be declared in the `env` section of every step that requires them, as shown here: setting values in parent components is not sufficient.
-Basic compliance with this rule is enforced and simple cases of unused values will result in validation errors, but not all can be detected, resulting in parameter values not being set.
-{{< /alert >}}

-{{< alert title="Warning" color="warning" >}}
-Note that `env` is a top-level field in steps (and chains), alongside the `as` field, while it is placed in the `steps` field in tests (and workflows).
-The strict YAML validation used to parse these files will generate an error, but this is still a common source of confusion.
-{{< /alert >}}

 If a parameter has a sensible default value, it can be declared in the step:

 {{< highlight yaml >}}